GreensboroAI/CNN-LSTM/README.md

 # Update 10/16/2017
 Getting further along with this project.
 As I have been trying to add more and more animations to train on I am running into OOM errors.
 I may need to try and create an image generator and flow_from_directory for this project to overcome this.
 Will look in to this soon.

+Below is a GIF of projected animation from learning on a small number of examples.

 ![demo](walking.gif)